PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 ## PostHog News

 Welcome Grace McKenzie!
 Grace joined PostHog as an Ops Manager to help keep the company running smoothly.
-Grace is a ?? for pineapple on pizza (🍍 on 🍕).
+Grace has a very unique position on pineapple on pizza (🍍 on 🍕), "I will tolerate pineapple on pizza as long as there is bacon and ranch dipping sauce involved".

-> Interesting fact here.
+> I once lead a self-researched and organized pub crawl for 30 strangers in Prague after having only been in the city for 6 hours!

 ## Community